stphivos/fnval/README.md

         * DELETE /playlist/{playlist_id} to delete a playlist if it belongs to them

 The "{playlist_id}" placeholder in group #3 is automatically replaced with the right value for every user, based on their vars dictionary.
-Any number of placeholders can be used in a url path as long as they are unique.
+Any number of placeholders can be used in a url path.
 When enumerating users, a url is considered "unlocked" and thus added to the queue, if a user's vars include all keys defined in it.

 Suppose we define two users: John and Paul.
 John created playlist called 'johns-favorites' with id = 1.
 The